-VeloCittà aimed to provide inspiration and build capacity in local authorities and Bicycle Share System stakeholders.
-We worked with stakeholders that were engaged with the design and implementation of effective and resource-efficient solutions.
-This resulted in a boost in the uptake of Bicycle Share Systems and set in motion a beneficial snowball effect on urban cycling as a whole.
-The project ended in February 2017 but will see its results continued in the Platform ‘Bike Share Cities’ and the ‘Bike Share Workspace’.
+Velo Mondial also works on VeloCittà: a project for Bicycle Share Systems improvement.
+VeloCittà aims to provide inspiration and build capacity in local authorities and Bicycle Share System stakeholders.
+We work with stakeholders that are engaged with the design and implementation of effective and resource-efficient solutions.
+This aims to result in a boost in the uptake of Bicycle Share Systems and set in motion a beneficial snowball effect on urban cycling as a whole.
+The project formally ended in February 2017 and the Final project report showcasing all activities, results and lessons can be downloaded here!
+VeloCittà will see its results continued in collaboration between ‘Isinnova’ (Rome), ‘Urbtrans’ (London) and Velo Mondial (Amsterdam).

 For VeloCittà Velo Mondial is developing a concept for a ‘Digital Urban Mobility Network’.
 The concept was first launched during the ‘European Cycling Summit 2018’ in Salzburg Austria.
 The launch speech can be found here and states amongst other: “Why have a public space with rules and regulations and a digital space without them?
 Who would stop cities from setting rules and regulations in your newly claimed realm?
 This would really help cities in controlling free-floating bike share systems, and all the other offerings that are out there.
 This will allow cities to make a digital mobility network for their city and compel operators to work through that digital mobility network.
 A digital mobility network is basically a portal where operators login with their system before they start their business.
 Cities are then in control and will have the opportunity to set rules for the operators that they’ll have to adhere to when they offer their services to the public; a one stop shop for shared mobility”.